v1.2 Documentation

 Input assistance

-Configure tag completion, emphasis highlighting, Japanese completion, auto-comma behavior, and prompt font settings in one place.
+Use tag completion, emphasis highlighting, Japanese completion, auto-comma behavior, and related prompt input helpers.

 Input Assistance